 What Can Go Wrong With Sliding Doors?

-Slider doors have a tendency to rust, disintegrate, wear down, get dirty, and be exposed to a variety of elements over time.
+Slider doors and the frame they are in have a tendency to rust, disintegrate, wear down, get dirty, and be exposed to a variety of elements over time.

 You’ll find that if you have kids and they’re constantly coming and going out of your doors, the wear and tear on your doors will be more pronounced.